IATI/IATI-Registry-Refresher/README.md

 mkdir urls data ckan
 ```

-From a terminal, use php-cli (command line interface) to run:
+From a terminal, run:
 ```
-php grab_urls.php
+python grab_urls.py
 ```
-(if you want to set up your own paths, copy this file to e.g. ` grab_my_urls.php` and edit the paths.)
+(if you want to set up your own paths, copy this file to e.g. `grab_my_urls.py` and edit the paths.)
 This gives the data endpoints for all the files in the IATI registry (see
 http://iatiregistry.org/)